TheGnarCo/venture/README.md

 - `events`: One or more events to record.
 The format here is a hash whose keys are event classes, and whose values are hashes of event params, or arrays thereof.
 These will be merged onto the base params before creation.
 Why?
-Because (I submit) callers should have the details of event creation encapsulated for them.
+Because (I submit) the details of recording events should be encapsulated for callers.
 This format may not be idiomatic, but it is declarative.
-If you don't like it, you can just create events imperatively in your application code instead.
-(Just remember to merge your base params first.)
+If you don't like it, you can also just create events imperatively in your `as_event!` block.
+(Just remember to merge your base params.)
 - `effects`: A lambda to be run on success, which can dispatch those things like log messages, confirmation emails, Sidekiq jobs, etc. which should only be dispatched if everything succeeds.
 Because it